 As an ISEP student in the United States, you will find that an important part of your education will take place outside of the classroom.
 The people you meet and the friends you make will teach you more about U.S. culture than any number of sociological articles or books you might read.
 This section is intended to provide a starting point for your own observations.

-You will, no doubt, be making comparisons constantly between the Americans you encounter and your fellow countrymen.
+You will, no doubt, be making comparisons constantly between the Americans you encounter and people from your home culture/country.
 It is important to remember that we all wear cultural blinders and view another culture from the perspective of our own.
 For example, a visitor from Asia might find Americans permissive with respect to relationships between men and women.
 American couples will walk hand in hand or embrace in public.
 But a visitor from South America might feel the opposite way, finding Americans to be cold, since in his country, many people walk hand in hand--brothers and sisters, friends of the same sex, parents and children.
 As you observe life around you, think about how your reactions reflect the attitudes, values and behavior of your home country.

 CHARACTERISTICS OF AMERICAN CULTURE